Graduate Appointments Handbook

 GSRs are eligible for Childbirth Accommodation Leave, which provides for six weeks of paid leave for pregnancy disability, childbirth, and related medical conditions; GSRs who give birth are eligible for an additional two weeks of unpaid leave for baby bonding provided such unpaid leave does not extend beyond the date of appointment.

 GSRs are also eligible for four weeks of paid leave due to the GSR’s serious health condition, to care for a family member who has a serious health condition, or to care for and bond with a newborn child or an adopted/foster child; the GSR may be approved for an additional two weeks of unpaid leave provided such unpaid leave does not extend beyond the date of the appointment.
 For any questions regarding this policy, please contact the Academic Personnel Office at email@example.com.

+The Childbirth paid leaves described above may be combined for a maximum of six (6) weeks of paid leave during the academic year.
 Occasionally a graduate student may request a medical leave or a childbirth leave during their ASE or GSR appointment, and a variety of resources are available to assist the student parent and the department during and after the leave.

 Resources for ASEs or GSRs going on parental leave:

 - Article 17 Leaves Chart (Labor Relations site)

 - Graduate Council Policy on Accommodation of Research Doctoral Student Parents